MihirSahu14/MihirSahu14/README.md

 **Hi there 👋**

-My name is Mihir, a student based in Madison, Wisconsin
+My name is Mihir, a student at University of Wisconsin-Madison

 Contact:
 mihirs1410@gmail.com